Semiparametric Optimal Estimation With Nonignorable Nonresponse Data: Real data analysis

-In this section, our proposed estimators are applied to the Korea Labor and Income Panel Survey (KLIPS), which has been analyzed multiple times \citep{kim11_2, wang14, shao16}.
-The data represent $n=2,506$ Korean residents; the response variable $y$ is income ($10^6$ Korean Won) in year 2008.
-There are four covariates: $x_1$: age; $x_2$: income in the previous year (2007); $x_3$: gender; and $x_4$: education level.
-In our analysis, we considered three data points to be outliers, and they were excluded in our analysis.
+In this section, our proposed estimators are applied to the Korea Labor and Income Panel Survey (KLIPS) data, which have been analyzed multiple times \citep{kim11_2, wang14, shao16}.
+The data contain $n=2,506$ Korean wage earners; the response variable $y$ is total wage income ($10^6$ Korean Won) in year 2008.
+There are three fully observed covariates: $x_1$: total wage income in the previous year (2007); $x_2$: gender; $x_3$: age.
+While $x_1$ is a continuous variable, $x_2$ has two categories 1 and 2 for male and female, respectively, and $x_3$ has three categories 1-3: $x_3<35,\;35\leq x_3 <51$, and $\;x_3\geq 51$.
+We also identified three data points as outliers and excluded them from further analysis.